Amber Mace, PhD is Interim Executive Director of the California Council on Science and Technology (CCST) and

 dedicated to increasing the impact and value of science-informed decision-making.

-Prior to this, Mace served as the Associate Director of the UC Davis Policy Institute for Energy,
+Prior to this, Mace served as the Deputy Director of CCST and Associate Director of the UC Davis Policy Institute for Energy,

 Environment and the Economy.
 She also served as the executive director of the California Ocean